 Tariff = This is essentially a tax on imports or exports, which are typically seen as distorting free trade.

 WTO = The World Trade Organisation is the successor of the General Agreement on Tariffs and Trade (GATT) and is an intergovernmental organisation which regulates international trade.
 All the EU Member States belong to the WTO and the European Commission is mandated by them to represent them collectively (as the EU) in international trade negotiations.
-If the Article 50 exit agreement process is not achieved within the two-year set period (and that period is not extended) and the UK has to leave the EU with no exit agreement in place, then trade rules would default to WTO rules – as a consequence the UK and the EU would have to apply tariffs to each other’s goods along with other trade restrictions.
+If there is a Hard Brexit then trade rules would default to WTO rules – as a consequence the UK and the EU would have to apply tariffs to each other’s goods along with other trade restrictions.

 For more information